|Fishing Home||Contact Us||News||DNR Home|

 Weekly Fishing Report -- Updated every Wednesday afternoon

-BEECH FORK – Anglers should call the Beech Fork Corps of Engineers office at 304-525-4831 and go to http://www.lrh-wc.usace.army.mil/wc/bbfns.htm for information and current lake levels.
-The lake is currently at winter pool, no current fishing reports available.
+BEECH FORK – Anglers should call the Beech Fork Corps of Engineers office at 304-525-4831 and go to http://www.lrh-wc.usace.army.mil/wm/?basin/twe/bbf for information and current lake levels.
+Beech Fork has been lowered for winter pool.
+No recent fishing reports.

-BLUESTONE – During winter, anglers should fish slowly and methodically.
-Fish will still feed but have a slower metabolism as the water cools.
+BLUESTONE – During the winter season, anglers should fish slowly and methodically.
+Fish will still feed but have a slower metabolism.
 A few bass are being caught off rocky points using live minnows.
 Anglers should look for points that have some cover such as stumps, logs, or ledges.
-Some hybrid striped bass and striped bass may be caught using large chubs.
+Some hybrid striped bass may be caught using large chubs.
 Anglers should try spots such as at the mouth of the Bluestone Arm or near the dam.
 With any warm, stable weather, fish may become more active.
-A few anglers are catching some smallmouth bass in the tailwaters.
-Successful anglers are using one-eighth ounce white doll flies and gitzits.
+Try to pick a day that is bright and sunny which warms up areas of the lake, especially dark or mud banks.
+A few degrees can make a difference!
+Right now, the tailwaters are high and unfishable with more rain expected.
 Anglers should be careful wading this time of year due to the cold water and slippery conditions.
-Wear your personal flotation devices.
+Wear your personal flotation devices at ALL times!